 Standard lighting for all models will be full length fluorescent lamps located within the case at the top.
-The switch controlling lights, the plug provided for digital scale, and the thermometer are located at the rear of the case mullion.
+The switch controlling the lights and the thermometer are located at the rear of the case mullion.

-The receptacle that is provided on the exterior back of these models is intended for computerized scales with a five amp. maximum load, not for the large motors or other high wattage applications.
+The receptacle that is provided on the exterior back of these models is intended for computerized scales with a five amp maximum load, not for large motors or other high wattage appliances.
 It should be wired to a dedicated circuit.